wbx200/PUI2016_fb55/HW9_fb55/README.md

 # PUI2016 HW 8 for Thursday session, HW9 for Tuesday session.
 ## But please name your directory HW9_\<netID>

+# November 10 2016.
+Diversity is considered a resource that enriches us culturally and intellectually in this class.
+No instances of harassment or attempt to marginalize students will be tolerated in my class.
+If you have concerns please come talk to me

 # IMPORTANT NOTE: from this homework on you are graded on [PEP8](https://www.python.org/dev/peps/pep-0008/) compliance as well!
 Use https://github.com/fedhere/PUI2016_fb55/blob/master/PEP8MinimalRequirements.md as a guideline.